Sophie-Williams/InnoGames.FoE.Bot/README.md

 # InnoGames.FoE.Bot

 This is a simple console application which automates action in the game.
 See also the listed features.
 You want to purchase a license?
-[See here](http://www.elitepvpers.com/forum/browsergames/4077244-release-forge-empires-bot.html).
+Then take contact with me in Discord and leave me a message.

 # Features